xlab-si/emmy/README.md

 2. **Whether to run clients concurrently or not**: flag *--concurrent*.
 Include this flag if you want to run the specified number of clients consurrently.
 The absence of this flag means that clients will be run sequentially.
 3. **Logging level**: flag *--loglevel* (shorthand *-l*), which must be one of `debug|info|notice|error|critical`.
 Defaults to `ìnfo`.
 4. **URI of the emmy server**: flag *--server*, defaults to *localhost:7007*.
 5. **CA certificate**: flag *--cacert*, points to a path to a certificate of the CA that issued emmy server's certificate, in PEM format.
 This will be used to secure communication channel with the server.
-Please refer to [explanation of TLS support in Emmy](#tls-support) for explanation.
+Please refer to [explanation of TLS support in emmy](#tls-support) for explanation.
 6. **Server name override**: flag *--servername*.
 This will instruct clients to check server certificate's common name (CN) against the value of the provided flag, instead of server's hostname.
 Allows certificate validation to pass even when server's hostname does not